JeremySBrown/EFCore/README.md

         }
     }
 ```
-The only major difference in this start up class is the AddDbContext method in the ConfigureServices.
+The only major difference in this start up class is the `AddDbContext` method in `ConfigureServices`.
 This is adding our DbContext type to the service container.
-The ServiceLifetime.Scoped means the ChoreAppDbContext will be created for each service request.
-This generally the preferred setting for web applications.
+The `ServiceLifetime.Scoped` means the `ChoreAppDbContext` will be created for each service request.
+This is generally the preferred setting for web applications.

-This takes care of the basic plumbing required to EF support into a project.
+This takes care of the basic plumbing required for adding EF support.
 The real fun begins with building the data model.

 ## Building the Data Model &amp; Database